‘Love’s irrelevant – we’re talking about marriage.’

-Isobel McArthur’s acclaimed Pride and Prejudice* (*sort of) was first produced by theatre company Blood of the Young and seen at the Tron Theatre, Glasgow, in 2018.
-It toured the UK in 2019, produced by the two companies and the Royal Lyceum Theatre Edinburgh, with co-producers Birmingham Repertory Theatre, Bristol Old Vic, Leeds Playhouse, Northern Stage, Nuffield Theatres Southampton and Oxford Playhouse.
+Isobel McArthur’s acclaimed Pride and Prejudice* (*sort of) was first produced in 2018 by theatre company Blood of the Young at the Tron Theatre, Glasgow, before a UK tour the following year, produced by the two companies and the Royal Lyceum Theatre Edinburgh.
+It transferred to the Criterion Theatre in London’s West End in October 2021.

 It is a truth universally acknowledged, that an amateur company in want of an irreverent all-female adaptation of a literary classic to perform, need look no further.

 ‘Frankly sensational… the shocking truth of Isobel McArthur’s smart, riotously funny five-woman adaptation is how faithful it is to Austen while being gloriously entertaining’

 ‘This sweary, anarchic reboot of Pride and Prejudice, in which an all-female cast of five play all of the characters, pretty much nails it.
 It’s a joy whether you’re a paid-up Janeite or not… brilliantly blunt and wears its feminism on its sleeve.
 And… it’s got KARAOKE, employed to excellent effect as a modern twist on Austen’s social commentary… a deep affection for the source material is never in doubt… Teachers will go down in history for taking their students to see this… It’s the kind of warm, big-hearted show the West End needs’

 ‘An awful lot of fun, a naughty-but-nice celebration of Austen’s classic’